Michael Wright, Programme Director, Guy's and St Thomas' Charity

 Tina is in her late 50s.
 She is a former army nurse and lives on her own in Southwark.
 And she has multiple long-term conditions (LTCs) including Lupus, which is very complex and affects many parts of the body.

 In Lambeth and Southwark, over 11,200 local people live with three or more long-term conditions.
-They are part of the 15 million in the UK living with a LTC, a number that is growing.
+They are part of the 15 million in England living with a LTC, a number that is growing.
 People with long-term conditions often experience disjointed care and have poor quality of life.
 Tina’s story of healthcare is not uncommon and we think this needs to change.

 As a foundation interested in the major health issues facing our local communities, we’re taking a new approach.
 We’re building highly focused programmes of work, and one of them is setting out to improve the health and care of people in our communities living with several physical or mental long-term conditions.